mbridak/not1mm/README.md

 To setup your CAT control, CW keyer, Callsign lookups, select `File` > `Configuration Settings`

-The tabs for cloudlog, groups and n1mm are disabled and are for future expansion.
+The tabs for groups and n1mm are disabled and are for future expansion.

 ![Configuration Settings screen](https://github.com/mbridak/not1mm/raw/master/pic/configuration_settings.png)